Skip to main content

 2

-When the file path and line number in the error stack match an uploaded sourcemap, Flashduty automatically maps the minified code error location to the original source code.Minified file stack:
+When file paths, line numbers, or address information in the error stack match uploaded Web sourcemap files, WeChat Mini Program SourceMaps, Android mapping files, or iOS dSYM files, Flashduty automatically maps minified, obfuscated, or compiled error locations back to the original source code.Minified file stack:

 Error: Something went wrong